Get started building a sales channel

 This getting started guide is part of the overall sales channel creation process, which includes explore, build, and launch:

 - Explore - Review the concepts page to understand the different sales channel types and their requirements.
-Apply to build a sales channel, if you want to use the Checkout API or Orders API.

 - Build - Use this getting started guide to walk through each step in the build process.
 This guide links you to detailed, step-by-step tutorials for each sales channel app type.